User00092/TurnstileSolver/README.md

 2. A Chrome browser is launched (or a persistent session is reused)
 3. The target URL is navigated to in a new tab
 4. If a Cloudflare challenge is detected (title heuristic + DOM inspection), `verify_cf()` clicks the Turnstile checkbox
-5. Once the challenge passes, the Turnstile token is read from `input[name="cf-turnstile-response"]` via CDP DOM node — this uses the HTML attribute directly, which CF sets via `setAttribute`, making it readable even after React re-renders clear the JS property
+5. Once the challenge passes, the Turnstile token is read from `input[name="cf-turnstile-response"]` (or a custom name via `turnstile_input_name`) via CDP DOM node — this uses the HTML attribute directly, which CF sets via `setAttribute`, making it readable even after React re-renders clear the JS property
 6. Cookies, HTML, and the token are returned in the response
 7. The tab is closed; ephemeral browsers are stopped and the semaphore slot is released